 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 This urban fantasy is a paperback edition that was published by ROC on April 7, 2009 and has 304 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Mean Streets, A Kiss Before Apocalypse, Where Angels Fear to Tread, A Hundred Words for Hate, An Apple for the Creature, In the House of the Wicked, The Fallen, Leviathan, Aerie, Reckoning, Walking in the Midst of Fire, End of Days, A Deafening Silence in Heaven
+Other books by this author which I have reviewed include Mean Streets, A Kiss Before Apocalypse, Where Angels Fear to Tread, A Hundred Words for Hate, An Apple for the Creature, In the House of the Wicked, The Fallen, Leviathan, Aerie, Reckoning, Walking in the Midst of Fire, End of Days, A Deafening Silence in Heaven

 Second (publication-wise) in the Remy Chandler paranormal series about angels and free will based in Boston; third in the chronological sense.

 I do enjoy the storyline, but the writing is so uneven.
 At first Sniegoski is writing the story well, and then it’s like he slips on the path down to a more juvenile level.

 There’s an underlying mystery running throughout the three books, of God not caring any longer and having disappeared from Heaven, leaving it in the hands of “corporate stooges”.
 At least that’s how the upper echelon reads to me.
 I’m curious as to where God is, and why he seems to have given up.